GeorginaCarlisle/take-control-frontend-app/README.md

 This is page for unlinked tasks and is accessed from the main plan page.
 It will also handle editing in the same manner as the focus page.

 ![Screenshot showing how the miscellaneous page will look](documentation/planning/wireframes/miscellaneous-view.png)

+Differences between planning and live project:

+- The additional fields and information related to setting tasks as repeated will be implemented as a future feature.

 #### Take Action page